TOWNSHIP OF MIDDLETOWN

 In the event the Authority decides to make a transfer of an employee between shifts, the Authority shall effect the transfer by transferring the least senior qualified employee, except in cases where the transfer of such employee would, in the Authority's discretion, be inconsistent with the safe and efficient operation of the facility.
 As used herein, the term "qualified" is intended to take into consideration such factors relating to job performance as skill, ability, job knowledge and experience.
 This paragraph shall not apply to transfers between work schedules as defined in Article V.

 Article XXI – Miscellaneous

 The Union shall have the use of a bulletin board on the Authority's premises for posting of notices relating to Union meetings, official business, and social functions.
 No notice shall be posted until it has been submitted to and approved by the Executive Director of the Authority.
-Such approval shall be unreasonably withheld.
+Such approval shall not be unreasonably withheld.

 The Authority shall reimburse employees for costs associated with the Commercial Drivers License (CDL) Program.
 Such costs include the initial fee for the exam and the additional fee for upkeep of the license, over and above the cost of such employee's regular license.

 Article XXII - Uniforms and Reimbursement for Eye Care Expenses

 The Authority shall provide each full-time non-clerical employee with a full complement of uniforms, furnished and cleaned by a uniform service.
 Items purchased outright and provided to employees (i.e.,: winter coat, insulated coveralls) shall be cleaned and maintained by the employee.